fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://danielmiessler.com/study/ffuf/">-A ffuf Primer</a>

+<a href="https://github.com/r0oth3x49/ghauri">-Ghauri : An advanced cross-platform tool that automates the process of detecting and exploiting SQL injection security flaws</a>

 <a href="https://github.com/root-tanishq/userefuzz">-User-Agent , X-Forwarded-For and Referer SQLI Fuzzer</a>

 <a href="https://github.com/Josue87/gotator">-Gotator is a tool to generate DNS wordlists through permutations.</a>